ineedzaza/Discord-bots-fx/README.md

 # Discord-bots-fx
-Nobody fix and actually 187 stars:> requirements notsobot or higher imagemagick or higher
+Nobody fix and actually 187 stars:> requirements. ffmpeg v7 or higher and image magick or higher